-The bill amends the Arkansas Procurement Law to expand the definition of "critical emergency" for emergency procurements.
+This bill amends the Arkansas Procurement Law to expand the definition of "critical emergency" in the context of emergency procurements.
 Specifically, it includes a state of disaster emergency as a qualifying condition for such procurements.
-This change is intended to ensure that necessary resources can be acquired swiftly during significant emergencies that threaten human life or health.
+The amendment modifies the existing language to clarify that a critical emergency can be defined as either an emergency that endangers human life or health or a state of disaster emergency declared under a specific statute.

 Statutes affected: